 The host controls what graphical object within the main VIP GUI Server window should have the focus.
 In a Windows environment the user can click on any window displayed on the desktop.
-This inherent difference between host application code and a windows workstation paradigm can at times create a situation where the current VIP object cannot retain the focus.
+This inherent difference between host application code and a windows workstation paradigm can at times create a situation where the current VIP object looses the focus.
 Use this option to place the focus back on the current VIP object.
+A Hold Object Focus option in the WorkStation Manager overrides this default behavior.
+When enabled the user cannot change the focus off the current object.
+For more information, please refer to the WorkStation Manager Manual (VIP tab).